dashdashzako/dashdashzako.net/content/post/handling-video-buffered-time-ranges/index.md

 ---
-title: "Browsers Handling of Video Buffered Time Ranges"
+title: "Handling Video Buffered Time Ranges"
 description:
   "Giving users an indication about what part of a media might be useful.
 But can developers achieve this consistently, or do browsers get in the way?"